Milton Keynes Citizen: Distribution

-The Milton Keynes Citizen is distributed freely across Milton Keynes and its local authority area on Thursday.
+The Milton Keynes Citizen is distributed freely across the City of Milton Keynes unitary authority area on Thursdays.

 There was formerly a more limited circulation Tuesday sister paper, Citizen First which was distributed on Tuesdays (this was formerly the Citizen on Sunday but changed when MK News launched on Wednesdays).
 This is no longer published.

-The paper's main print competitor was the MK News, part of LSN Media Ltd., which closed in October 2016.
+part of LSN Media Ltd., which closed in October 2016.